YOU DIDN’T SEE A TICK (1)

 • Azithromycin (presumed effective)

-However, long-term outcomes remain uncertain, as studies have focused primarily on acute infections.
+Long-term outcomes remain uncertain, as most studies focus on acute infection.

 Why This Matters

-Larval ticks may represent an underrecognized source of tick-borne infection.
+Larval ticks may be an underrecognized source of tick-borne infection.

-Clinicians should consider Borrelia miyamotoi in patients presenting with summer febrile illness, even when tick exposure is not recalled.
+Clinicians should consider Borrelia miyamotoi in patients with summer febrile illness—even when no tick bite is recalled.

 References